ufscwiki/Unfavorable-Semicircle-Wiki/docs/List_of_Things_Accomplished_Tried.md

     would also be welcome.
   - [Investigation into color data in SN visuals](Investigation_into_color_data_in_SN_visuals "wikilink") (see Follow-up section).
+  - There's a claim on the [♐LOCK](LOCK "wikilink") article that slowing down the video 4x makes the audio easier to read as morse code.
+Between the size of archives and possible playbacks speeds without distoring the audio track too much (both faster and slower), that approach could be taken with a lot of videos.

  ## Other ways to help